Updated for 2022

 9811 Leona Avenue, Leona Valley, CA 93551

-Fruits they grow: Bing cherries, Rainier Cherries, Asian pears, Gala apples, and plums.
+Fruits they grow: Bing cherries, Rainier cherries, Asian pears, Gala apples, and plums.
+They have a picnic area and a tram ride to the orchard.
 Check with them for all the different growing and picking seasons.

 Cherry Orchards in Riverside County